rhysmoggs/ms4-morgan-and-co/README.md

 ## Colour Palette

 The Morgan & Co website colour palette is predominantly a dark against light and vice versa approach.
 Black and white.
 Dashes of brighter colours are present for the interactive elements in an effort to highlight these and to make a drastic contrast between said interactive elements and other non-interactive content.
 This concept was decided on early in the projects inception, with a light background providing an ideal canvas to build content upon.
 The predicted range of colours that comes with furniture and their images - brown/red/black dark leathers, lighter shades with fabric, brown woods, plastics etc. - would all add to a vast range of colours that brought life to the website.
-It was important to not drown users in an abundence of colour or clutter, and to allow the focus to be on the products.
+It was important to not drown users in an abundance of colour or clutter, and to allow the focus to be on the products.

 <img src="docs/colour-palette.png">

 The main background image (background-blue.jpg) provides a complimentary pastel colour, which fits with the font colours and button-styling colours chosen.
-It evokes a relaxing and gentle mood - helped by the opacity level neutralizng the vividty of the image.
+It evokes a relaxing and gentle mood - helped by the opacity level neutralizing the vividity of the image.
 This is all to distinguish depth, and to allow headings, text and buttons to blossom at the forefront.
 Stylistically, this is in keeping with the overall feel of the website and the brand itself, but equally so, it's vital for content readability and the overall user experience.

 The main text colour throughout the website is black (rgb(0,0,0)).
 The company name, page headings, product pages and information, the website's navbar and footer are almost all black text, usually set against light or even white backgrounds.
-This is to ensure maximum readability and to draw the users eyes to focus on what's importannt - the products.
-This creates a constant and obvious contrast between the text and the the much lighter, white background.
-Whenever there is a possiblibility of a contrast issue, the text colour is reversed to white (rgb(255,255,255)), again to ensure clarity - e.g. the Morgan & Co homepage - the white text colour stands out clearer than a black text colour would against the background image.
+This is to ensure maximum readability and to draw the users eyes to focus on what's important - the products.
+This creates a constant and obvious contrast between the text and the much lighter, white background.
+Whenever there is a possibiility of a contrast issue, the text colour is reversed to white (rgb(255,255,255)), again to ensure clarity - e.g. the Morgan & Co homepage - the white text colour stands out clearer than a black text colour would against the background image.
 For product images found on the product pages, the Opal (rgb(170,198,198)) colour is used as a background colour for the buttons when hovering over them.
-This creates the necessary platform for the text to be seperated from the image itself and to raise the contrast in a positive manner.
+This creates the necessary platform for the text to be separated from the image itself and to raise the contrast in a positive manner.

 By default, all buttons have a consistent style, size and layout throughout the website.
 See more in the buttons [Features](#features) section.

 Some text colour changes are seen throughout the website - red, usually reserved for error or validation purposes to grab the users attention.
-It is also used for the Clearnace and New Arrivals specials category - something the company wishes to promote and for users to be drawn in by.
+It is also used for the Clearance and New Arrivals specials category - something the company wishes to promote and for users to be drawn in by.
 Otherwise, blue is used very very rarely and reserved for Edit buttons to again help with contrast.
 Gold band on toast free delivery promotion.
-This is obviously to entice users to keep spending to trigger their free delivery thrreshold - beneficial for shoppers and the company alike.
+This is obviously to entice users to keep spending to trigger their free delivery threshold - beneficial for shoppers and the company alike.

 Here is the [Contrast Checker](https://webaim.org/resources/contrastchecker/) tool used to show just how powerful something so simple can be: